rcorzon/vimrc/README.md

 # vimrc
-My personal vimrc file.
+My personal vimrc file, used as a mere backup.

-### Can I clon this repository?
+### Can I clone this repository?

 Sure!
 Even if I don't know why would you want to...